What Was I Drinking: Commercial performance

-"What Was I Drinking" has reached a peak of number 18 on the Billboard Canada Country chart.
+"What Was I Drinking" reached a peak of number 14 on the Billboard Canada Country chart.
 It debuted as the most added song at all formats of Canadian radio according to Mediabase, ahead of Ed Sheeran's The Joker and the Queen.

 Music video

 The official lyric video for "What Was I Drinking" was directed by Brent Hallman and premiered on April 7, 2020.
 It features an animated stick figure of Tebey acting out the story of the song.
 Tebey also released an acoustic performance video on April 28, 2022.
 It was recorded in Nashville and features him on vocals alongside Danick Dupelle, Mike Melancon, and Stephan LaPlante as a supporting band.